Musone/Seekers/README.md

 ## Team 23: Los Pollos Hermanos Gaming

-Seekers is a first person 3D action RPG that melds dungeon crawling with open-world exploration.
+Seekers is a third person 3D action RPG that melds dungeon crawling with open-world exploration.
 Set in the dark fantasy world of Eldoria, players take on the role of a Seeker, striving to uncover ancient secrets and restore balance to a land shrouded in darkness.

 ### Key Features